A Trusted Friend in a Complicated World

 Robin by Dave Itzkoff

 When Robin Williams died in 2014, many of us felt like we lost a member of our own family.
-Author Dave Itzkoff combed through more than 100 original interviews with Williams’s family, friends, and colleagues, and relied on extensive archival research to write this comprehensive biography that delves into the life of the beloved comedian.
+Author Dave Itzkoff combed through more than 100 original interviews with Williams’s family, friends and colleagues, and relied on extensive archival research to write this comprehensive biography (released in 2018) that delves into the life of the beloved comedian.
 Covering everything from Williams’s unparalleled talent to his struggles with addiction and depression, Robin paints a stunning portrait of the legend that is Robin Williams.

 Shop Now